Community Builder Awards

 - Volunteer work is beyond the normal scope of their professional duties and is not a paid position.

-- Nominees volunteer efforts in the community should closely align to United Way’s work – whether it’s supporting people with mental health issues, helping vulnerable seniors, giving kids the change to succeed and more.
+- Nominees volunteer efforts in the community should closely align to United Way’s work – whether it’s supporting people with mental health issues, helping vulnerable seniors, giving kids the chance to succeed and more.

 Wall of Inspiration